rubenoreamuno/sd-dbr-g6-ruben-oreamuno/databricks-final-project/docs/README.md

 The ETL process is implemented in three Jupyter notebooks, one for each layer:

 *   **01-bronze.ipynb:** This notebook reads the raw data from the GCS bucket and writes it to a Delta table in the Bronze layer, using a Unity Catalog volume.
+The schema is defined using DDL.
 *   **02-silver.ipynb:** This notebook reads the data from the Bronze layer, performs some data cleaning and transformation, and writes the transformed data to a new Delta table in the Silver layer, using a Unity Catalog volume.
 *   **03-gold.ipynb:** This notebook reads the data from the Silver layer, performs some aggregations, and writes the aggregated data to a new Delta table in the Gold layer, using a Unity Catalog volume.